mebrahtom/plantumlpreviewer/README.md

 - Install the extension
 - Open a PlantUML file in Visual Studio Code editor
 - Right click on the plantuml file and select `"Preview current PlantUML code"`.
 The diagram will open in a new tab.
-- Short cut keys
-  - You must click anywhere on the PlantUML file and hit the following short cut keys:
+- Short cut keys: Click anywhere on the PlantUML file and use the following short cut keys to view the PlantUML code:
   - CTRL + P (Windows)
   - CMD + P (Mac)

 ## Release Notes